-AB Advantage and AB Cattlelac are six-row forage varieties, CDC Cowboy and CDC Maverick are two-row forage varieties.
+AB Advantage, AB Cattlelac and AB Tofield are six-row forage varieties, CDC Maverick is two-row forage variety.

-In hulless varieties the hull is left in the field; therefore, comparable yields are typically lower than hulled varieties.
+In hulless varieties, the hull is left in the field; therefore, comparable yields are typically lower than hulled varieties.
 Hulless seed is more susceptible to damage than hulled seed, so handling should be minimized.

 Disease resistance, straw strength and maturity are more critical when barley is grown under irrigation.
 Growers should select early, strong-strawed, disease-resistant varieties.
-For more information, refer to the Saskatchewan Ministry of Agriculture annual publication, Varieties of Grain Crops, 2022.
+For more information, refer to the Saskatchewan Ministry of Agriculture annual publication, Varieties of Grain Crops, 2023.